ermongroup/dre-infinity/README.md

 For 80-D, we set `config.data.dim=80`, `config.training.n_iters=50001`, `config.training.eval_freq=5000`.
 For 160-D, we set `config.data.dim=160`, `config.training.eval_freq=5000`, and `config.training.n_iters=200001`.
 For 320-D, we set `config.data.dim=320`, `config.training.eval_freq=8000`, `config.training.batch_size=256`, and `config.training.n_iters=400001`.

-## For the MNIST experiment, we use the `nsf` codebase to train the flow models.
+## For the MNIST experiments:
+First, we use the `nsf` codebase to train the flow models.
 All pre-trained model checkpoints (Gaussian, Copula, RQ-NSF) can be found in `flow_ckpts/`.

 (a) For the Gaussian noise model:
 ```